San Jose State University: Student life

 As the oldest and one of the largest universities in the CSU system, SJSU attracts students from California, the United States, and 100 countries around the world.
-As of fall 2022, 35,751 students were enrolled at SJSU including 26,863 undergraduate students and 8,888 graduate and credential students.
+As of the fall of 2022, 35,751 students were enrolled at SJSU including 26,863 undergraduate students and 8,888 graduate and credential students.
 Approximately 51% of students were male and 49% were female.
 Graduate student enrollment at SJSU was the highest of any campus in the CSU system.

-As of fall 2022, the average age of undergraduate students at SJSU was 22.2.
+As of the fall of 2022, the average age of undergraduate students at SJSU was 22.2.
 The average age of graduate students was 29.0, and the average age of credential students was 31.7.

 Approximately 4,500 students (12.5%) live in campus housing and community impact studies show an estimated 5,000 more students live within easy walking or biking distance of the campus.
 Additionally, approximately 45% of all first-year (freshman) students live in campus residence facilities.

 As of 2022, there were over 475 recognized student organizations at SJSU.
 These include academic and honorary organizations, cultural and religious organizations, special interest organizations, fraternities and sororities, and a wide variety of club sports organizations.

 Fraternities and sororities

 Fraternities and sororities have existed at SJSU since 1896.
 SJSU is home to 43 social fraternity and sorority chapters managed by Student Involvement.
-Greek life at SJSU comprises both social (NIC & NPC) and cultural (NPHC & USFC) organizations.
+Greek life at SJSU comprises both social (NIC and NPC) and cultural (NPHC and USFC) organizations.
 Eighteen fraternities and sororities maintain chapter homes in the residential community east of campus along S. 10th and 11th streets, north of campus along San Fernando Street, and south of campus along San Salvador Street, S. 8th Street, and E. Reed Street, in downtown San Jose.

 An additional 26 fraternities are co-ed and are either major-related, honors-related, or community service-related.
 The United Sorority and Fraternity Council (USFC) at San José State University was established in 2003.
 USFC is the coordinating body for the 17 cultural interest fraternities and sororities at SJSU.
 Approximately 6% of male students join social fraternities, and 6% of female students join social sororities.